-In contrast, in solid terradynamic environments~\cite{li2013terradynamics} like flat ground, a key feature of the locomotion dynamics is that the anatomical elements (e.g., legs or body segments) are no longer in constant contact with the environment.
+In contrast, on solid terradynamic environments like flat ground, a key feature of the locomotion dynamics is that the anatomical elements (e.g., legs or body segments) are no longer in constant contact with the environment.
 Rather, these elements can make and break contact~\cite{hu2009mechanics,jing2013optimization}.
-Interaction models in such situations are typically assumed as rate-independent isotropic Coulomb friction.
-In such situations, control algorithms~\cite{buchli2009compliant,kajita2004biped} are developed to minimize slip~\footnote{(Sliding between the the substrate and the leg.
-Note that we only consider the slipping to occur at the tip (foot) of the leg which interacts with the substrate.} during leg contact; similarly, active slip avoidance is also observed in biological systems~\cite{clark2011slipping,marigold2003role}.
-Slipping is actively avoided because Coulomb friction introduces a step-function between the velocity-friction relationship, which can cause unstable oscillations~\cite{elmer1997nonlinear}.
-Furthermore, if not properly controlled, slipping can cause a loss in energetic efficiency~\cite{zhou2014energy}.
+Interaction models in such situations are typically assumed to be rate-independent isotropic Coulomb friction.
+In such situations, control algorithms~\cite{buchli2009compliant,kajita2004biped} were developed to minimize slip\footnote{(Sliding between the the substrate and the leg.
+Note that we only consider slipping occurring at the tip (foot) of the leg which interacts with the substrate.} during leg contact; similarly, such active slip avoidance is also observed in biological systems~\cite{clark2011slipping,marigold2003role}.
+Slipping is actively avoided partially because Coulomb friction introduces a step-function between the velocity-friction relationship, which can cause unstable oscillations~\cite{elmer1997nonlinear}.
+Furthermore, if not properly controlled, slipping can reduce the energetic efficiency~\cite{zhou2014energy}.

-While the bulk of prior work on terrestrial locomotors~\cite{alexander1982locomotion} focused on systems with two or four legs, many biological and increasingly robotic devices possess many more (e.g., cockroaches have six and centipedes can have up to 40 legs).
+While the bulk of prior work on terrestrial locomotors~\cite{alexander1982locomotion} focused on systems with two or four legs, many biological, and increasingly robotic devices, possess multiple sets of limbs (e.g., cockroaches have six and centipedes can have up to 40 legs).
 In contrast to the few-legged systems in which an assumption of no-slip contact is often feasible~\cite{westervelt2018feedback}, for systems with more than four legs, there is a high possibility that some slip has to occur during locomotion~\cite{zhao2020multi} because of kinematic constraint violations, (e.g., the BigAnt~\cite{zhao2020multi}).
-We hypothesized that instead of avoiding slipping, we can actively analyze slipping using a method similar to RFT on continuous media, and establish a unifying model for locomotion on both terrestrial and continuous media.
-The challenges lie on the nonlinearity and the isotropy of Coulomb friction in terrestrial environments in contrast to linear, anisotropic viscous friction.
+We hypothesize that, instead of avoiding slipping, multi-legged locomotors can actively coordinate slips for effective propulsion and we can analyze such behavior using a method similar to RFT on continuous media, and establish a unifying model for locomotion on both terrestrial and continuous media.
+The challenges lie in the nonlinearity and the isotropy of Coulomb friction in terrestrial environments in contrast to the linear, anisotropic viscous friction.